 Part 1 of a two-part roundtable discusses key drivers for human performance improvement, lean manufacturing and human performance programs, and perspectives on human performance in the context of the rapid scale-up and production of COVID-19 therapeutics and vaccines.

 5 Operational Priorities For Pharmas In The Wake Of COVID-197/20/2020

 Consider Gilead’s ramp-up of remdesivir under FDA Emergency Use Authorization, or the efforts of companies racing to bring vaccines and therapeutics for COVID-19 through clinical development, safety and efficacy trials at speeds not seen before.
 The analogy of changing a tire while driving the vehicle is well known — now picture doing so at 7,000 rpm!

-Applying The Johari Window To Manage Pharmaceutical Supply Chain Risk
+Applying The Johari Window To Manage Biopharma Supply Chain Risk2/14/2020